 Practical Steps to Get More Yoga into Your Life

 Resolutions are often about trying to stop a behaviour you’ve labelled as bad or start one you’ve labelled good.
-They try to affect a change in one fell swoop, the cold turkey method.
+They try to effect a change in one fell swoop, the cold turkey method.
 This might work for some things but other kinds of transformation are more incremental in nature.
 They require not the adherence to the elusive concept of willpower but rather the willingness to carve out time for the things that make you happier and healthier.
 For instance, yoga.

 Indeed, when it comes to yoga, making time is probably the most important step you can take.
 Most people are not being forced to swallow yoga like bad tasting medicine.
 Most people are doing yoga because they like it.
 They are including it in their new year’s plan because they want to do more of it.
 So instead of focusing on a big pose (this is the year I’ll finally get handstands), set realistic goals (like doing yoga three times a week) and then do the planning that makes that goal achievable.
 It’s less ‘think globally’ and more ‘act locally’ since in yoga asana it’s not about achieving a result but rather benefitting from a process.